Litigation involving Jeffrey Epstein

-Sex offender and financier Jeffrey Epstein ran a ring of women traffickers, who were tasked with recruiting underage females into his orbit for his sexual gratification.
+The American financier and child sex offender Jeffrey Epstein ran a ring of female sex traffickers, who were tasked with recruiting underage females into his orbit for his sexual gratification.
 His close friend and associate, Ghislaine Maxwell, was the chief recruiter and some-time participant in his crimes.

 The New York Times in 2019 reported that Sarah Kellen, Lesley Groff, Adriana Ross and Nadia Marcinkova were part of the Epstein system, as well as Haley Robson, and published that "Recruiters were allegedly told to target young, financially desperate women, and to promise them help furthering their education and careers."
 Rina Oh is another Epstein recruiter who spoke to the press in 2021.
-Kellen, Groff, Ross and Marcinkova were listed as "unindicted co-conspirators" in the Acosta 2007 plea deal, and Judge Nathan in her 2022 judgment of Maxwell fingered Kellen as "a knowing participant in the criminal conspiracy" and said she was "a criminally responsible participant."
-Journalist Nick Bryant maintained in an October 2024 interview with Shawn Bryant that Epstein trafficked girls below the age of 10 in part from places like Yugoslavia, which in the 1990s was undergoing a particularly brutal civil war.
-It is written in Politico magazine that:
+Kellen, Groff, Ross and Marcinkova were listed as "unindicted co-conspirators" in the Acosta 2007 plea deal; when Judge Alison Nathan sentenced Maxwell in 2022, she described Kellen as "a knowing participant in the criminal conspiracy" and said she was "a criminally responsible participant".
+Journalist Nick Bryant maintained in an October 2024 interview with Shawn Ryan that Epstein trafficked girls below the age of 10 in part from places like Yugoslavia, which in the 1990s was undergoing a particularly brutal civil war.
+In 2021, Politico magazine wrote:

 Epstein essentially was running an enterprise at Royal Palm Beach High School.
 According to victim testimony given to the Palm Beach police, each teen would earn around $200 if she brought a new friend to Epstein.
 This spread throughout the school.
 Although Palm Beach is known for its wealth, surrounding towns are less affluent.
 For girls from underprivileged families, $200 was a big deal...
 According to a Palm Beach police report, Epstein once told a victim that he had purchased Marcinkova at age 15 from her family in Yugoslavia to be his sex slave.

-The co-executors of Epstein's estate, Darren K. Indyke and Richard Kahn, have inserted a clause in the estate's victim compensation fund whereby applicants cannot sue Epstein's employees.
+Darren Indyke and Richard Kahn, the co-executors of Epstein's estate, have inserted a clause in the estate's victim compensation fund whereby applicants cannot sue Epstein's employees.

+Cordero v.
+Epstein (2007)

+On October 16, 2007, Ava Cordero, a transgender woman and aspiring model based in New York City, filed a lawsuit in the New York Supreme Court accusing Epstein of sexually abusing her when she was sixteen years old.
+She alleged that Epstein made her perform "bizarre and unnatural sex acts" in return for assistance with her modeling career.
+The lawsuit was dismissed in 2008.